Executive Summary

 Supply Chain Ramp-Up

-Actions are those the industry plans to take to deliver value in the deployment of advanced reactors.
+Key issues are those issues the industry needs to address to deliver value in the deployment of advanced reactors.
 The industry actions focus on what the industry can control in delivering a timely portfolio of products with value that the market desires.

-There are a total of 46 actions organized into 13 strategic elements, which are grouped into the following three action pillars
+There are a total of 49 key issues organized into 13 strategic elements, which are grouped into the following three issue pillars.

 Regulatory Efficiency